 Foreign official assets include:

-- All the assets mentioned above that are held by foreign governments or foreign central banks.
+- Assets mentioned above that are held by foreign governments or foreign central banks

 - Current Account